A mild winter means one thing for those in the know about ticks – this season could be another one to stay vigilant.

 They can carry diseases such as babesiosis, anaplasmosis, Powassan disease, and Lyme disease—the most common tick-borne infection.
 The latter is spread by blacklegged ticks when they bite mice or deer that are infected with the bacteria called B. burgdorferi.
 The infected tick then passes the disease onto humans with their bite.

 “Ticks must be attached to the skin for at least 36 to 48 hours before they are able to pass along bacteria to humans that can cause infections like Lyme disease and anaplasmosis,” says Dr. Fisher.

 A report called Vital Signs, published by the Centers for Disease Control and Prevention (CDC), notes illnesses transmitted by blood-feeding ticks and insects capable of transmitting pathogens – bacteria, viruses, or parasites – from one host to another, have more than tripled nationwide.

-Dr. Klatte recommends “tick checks” for both adults and children when returning indoors after being out in wooded and grassy areas, and especially leaf piles, while playing, gardening, hiking in the countryside or camping.
+Dr. Fisher recommends “tick checks” for both adults and children when returning indoors after being out in wooded and grassy areas, and especially leaf piles, while playing, gardening, hiking in the countryside or camping.

 Begin with Clothing

 “Check clothing for any visible signs of ticks, then as an additional precaution you can tumble them in the dryer set to high heat for at least 10 minutes before throwing them in the wash.
 Showering in warm water can also be a good way to gently wash off unattached ticks that have made it from clothing to you or your child’s skin.
-You don’t want to vigorously scrub the skin and risk breaking in half a tick that might have become embedded in the skin,” said Dr. Klatte.
+You don’t want to vigorously scrub the skin and risk breaking in half a tick that might have become embedded in the skin,” says Dr. Fisher.